SoftwareAteliers/asp-net-core-vue-starter/README.md

 * 3rd party component frameworks (Vuetify, Vue Bootstrap etc.)
 * publish your personal/enterprise plugin and so on...

+*For a full feature list, I suggest you to read the [official CLI release statement](https://medium.com/the-vue-point/vue-cli-3-0-is-here-c42bebe28fbb) by Evan You.*

 ## Prerequisites

 * [.NET Core](https://www.microsoft.com/net/download/windows)